Neuromorphic Computing: A Theoretical Framework for Time, Space, and Energy Scaling: Conclusions

 First, there is likely no intrinsic \textit{algorithm-independent} theoretical advantage of NMC.
 From a complexity perspective, the worst-case energy costs of NMC are equivalent to the expected costs of conventional and the time advantage of neuromorphic is directly related to the number of processors deployed (which in theory could be similarly scaled up for a conventional system).
 This should be expected---in a very real sense our framework for NMC is equivalent to an ideal parallel computer.
 That is not to say that there would not be an empirical advantage with scaling; we effectively are contrasting NMC to a PRAM model where all conventional processors have a shared memory that has a scale-free access cost.
 Nevertheless, as we are considering an ideal NMC system it is reasonable to overlook this limitation of parallel conventional systems.

 Second, the illustration of iterative algorithms highlights that a significant theoretical benefit is possible if the task is suitable and the NMC algorithm is appropriately designed.
-Because energy in NMC scales with changes in state, an NMC algorithm tailored to similarly converge its representations ($\Delta N \rightarrow 0, \Delta S \rightarrow 0$) as an iterative problem converges can see real benefits in total energy consumption.
+Because dynamic energy in the event-count model scales with realized activity (Definitions \ref{def:energyComplexity}), an NMC algorithm tailored so that its activity decreases as the solver converges (e.g., decreasing $|\Delta N|$ and decreasing $|\Delta S|$ over time, in expectation)can see real benefits in total energy consumption.
 This not only suggests benefits for iterative numerical methods as suggested here, but has potential benefits for other tasks such as machine learning and optimization algorithms.

-Third, this analysis demonstrates that NMC provides at worse comparable scaling to conventional when the computational graphs are equivalent, which is always an option for NMC.
-While not extensively explored, it has been shown that NMC architectures can enable strictly more efficient computational graphs \cite{aimone2020provable}.
+Third, this analysis demonstrates that NMC provides at worst comparable scaling to conventional when the computational graphs are equivalent, which is always an option for NMC.
+While not extensively explored, it has been shown that neuron-inspired primitives (e.g., threshold circuits) can yield more depth-efficient computational graphs \cite{aimone2020provable}.
 For instance, even simple TG models can permit a logarithmic advantage in depth \cite{parekh2018constant}, which would be directly realized in this analysis as both a time and energy advantage.
 It is likely that incorporating more complexity into neuron and synapse dynamics can similarly enable the realization of more compact computational graphs.
 These benefits would build on the baseline advantages and characteristics of NMC scaling demonstrated here.
 For example, in \cite{smith2022neuromorphic, smith2020solving}, the computational graph developed for Monte Carlo sampling of DTMC models leverages a distinct neuromorphic algorithm to solve the same math.
-Not only are the empirical advantages seen there due to the decay of activity ($\Delta N \rightarrow 0$) as the Monte Carlo simulation progresses, they also benefit from random number generation being similarly local to the processing---a feature that may be further be amplified with the incorporation of true random number capabilities in hardware \cite{misra2023probabilistic}.
+Not only are the empirical advantages seen there due to the decay of activity ($|\Delta N| \rightarrow 0$) as the Monte Carlo simulation progresses, they also benefit from random number generation being similarly local to the processing---a feature that may be further be amplified with the incorporation of true random number capabilities in hardware \cite{misra2023probabilistic}.